 Little Italy would become ‘well known for its entertainers and especially its street musicians’ and

 ‘During the summer nights in and around Little Italy, one could hear accordions, tambourines, and even the occasional mandolin, well into the small hours of the morning.
-Men and women danced the Tarantella, a dance full of expression, very popular in the southern regions of Italy’.
-(Anthony Rea)
+Men and women danced the Tarantella, a dance full of expression, very popular in the southern regions of Italy’. (‘Ancoats, Little Italy’ by Anthony Rea)

 During the day the music most commonly heard in the streets came from the barrel organs that were made by Italians in Ancoats.
 The operators ‘would walk the streets of Manchester and surrounding districts playing their barrel organs and hurdy gurdies, some with monkeys in red waistcoats and hats, and a few with dancing bears’.
 The makers of the barrel organs were Domenico Antonelli who had his organ factory in Great Ancoats Street, and Simon Robino, a craftsman and musician who ‘studied at the Marseilles College of Music and, though none but his family knew, he was a composer, too.
 Every day his waltzes were heard in the streets of Britain.
 But he never sought to have them published’.

 Italian musicians and singers would perform in the pubs and coffee houses of the area.
 Into the 20th century, the famous Italian name of Mancini would become associated with music in the George & Dragon.
-The story of ‘the great Rudi Mancini, the finest accordionist to come out of Little Italy’ is told in the next part of this history, the George & Dragon/Band on the Wall in the 20th century.
+The great Rudi Mancini, the finest accordionist to come out of Little Italy’ and his brother Albert, also a talented musician, both were resident players at the George & Dragon in the late 1930s when the pub became known as the Band on the Wall.

 Much of the above information on the Italian community is from the excellent website, ‘Manchester’s Ancoats, Little Italy’ by Anthony Rea. www.ancoatslittleitaly.com